Justin-Le/nonverbal-toolkit/README.md

 The current default `face\_model` is the default in [dlib](https://github.com/davisking/dlib), renamed as `models/face_predictor.dat`.

 Each execution of `sample.py` generates a dataset for a new action class.
-Each action class is stored in a separate CSV file under the data directory.
+Each action class is automatically stored in a separate CSV file under the data directory.
+Enter Ctrl-c at the terminal to end execution and generate these CSV files.

 Examples of action classes: smile, frown, nod.